 The University has an arrangement with the community ambulance service to provide emergency transportation to area hospitals.
 Students' health insurance will be billed for this service by the Ambulance Association.
 The University may also support return trips to campus and some transportation to other medical appointments via a volunteer service utilizing student drivers when available.

 Students are strongly encouraged to have some type of accident/health insurance.
 The university makes a low cost accident/health insurance policy available through outside providers if you do not have some other coverage.
-If you have questions or would like more details about this health insurance plan, view information provided on the Residence Life & Housing web site under the "RESOURCES" column.
+If you have questions or would like more details about this health insurance plan, view information provided under the "RESOURCES" column entitled "Student Health Insurance Information".